camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

         <br>
         If enabled, <code>polyglot.js.allowIO</code> is set to <code>true</code>.
         <br>
-        <strong>Note:</strong> This flag might not be available in every version of GraalVM JavaScript
+        <strong>Note:</strong> This flag might not be available in every version of GraalVM JavaScript.
       </p>
       <p>
         Default value is <code>false</code>.